 So you’ve heard that sitting all day, every day is detrimental to your health, and you’d like to do something about that.
 Great!
-Deciding to get a standing desk for your office is easy, but choosing the right standing desk for your space and for your work style is another matter entirely.
-To help you make the right choice, we’ve compiled this comprehensive guide to standing desks which includes everything you should consider before taking the plunge.
+Deciding to get a standing desk for your office is easy, but choosing the right standing desk for your space and work style is another matter entirely.
+To help you make the right choice, we’ve compiled this comprehensive guide to standing desks thatincludes everything you should consider before taking the plunge.

 What Size Standing Desk Should I Get?

-Standing desks come in a huge range of sizes from compact to executive, so be sure to determine what size desk you need before you begin shopping.
-Here's how to determine what you need:
+Standing desks come in a huge range of sizes, from compact to executive, so be sure to determine what size desk you need before you begin shopping.

-Measure the Office.
 Measure the size of your office to determine how large of a desk will be possible within the space.
-When measuring the square footage of the area where you’d like to put your desk, allow for at least two feet of space around it.
+When measuring the square footage of the area where you’d like to put your desk, allow at least 2 feet of space around it.

-Measure Doorways & Stairwells.
-In addition to the room where the desk will be going, you will also want to measure any doorways or stairwells that the desk must travel through in order to get to your office.
-If there will be a lot of slender doorways or narrow stairwells to navigate on the way to your room of choice, then you may want to consider getting a desk that isn’t too big or comes ready to assemble (RTA), just to make sure that it will make it into your office in the first place.
+In addition to the room where the desk will be going, you will also want to measure any doorways or stairwells that the desk must travel through on the way to your office.
+If there will be a lot of slender doorways or narrow stairwells to navigate on the way to your room of choice, you may want to consider getting a desk that isn’t too big or comes ready to assemble (RTA) just to make sure that it will make it into your office in the first place.

-Measure Yourself.
-That’s right, you are one of the most important things to measure.
-Measure where you will want your arms to fall when standing so that you know whether or not you’ll need a desk with a keyboard tray.
-You’ll also want to take note of a comfortable place for your eyes to land on your monitor or monitors.
-This will help you determine the height of the desk you should get and whether or not you will need a monitor stand for your computer.
+That’s right—you are one of the most important things to measure.
+Measure where you want your arms to fall when standing so that you know whether or not you’ll need a desk with a keyboard tray.
+You’ll also want to note a comfortable place for your eyes to land on your monitor or monitors to determine the height of the desk you should get and whether or not you will need a monitor stand for your computer.

-Tip: The top of your monitor should be 2-3” higher than your eye level.
+Tip: The top of your monitor should be 2” to 3” higher than your eye level.

 Standing desks or stand-up desks come in a few different styles to satisfy the needs of a wide range of users.
-Depending on whether or not you have an existing desk and what your budget is, you may want to consider each of these options to select the one that's best for you.
+Depending on whether you have an existing desk and your budget, you may want to consider each option to select the one that's best for you.

-Standing height desks have a work surface measuring around 42" tall for use as a stand-up workstation.
-If you have a lot of room to work with in your office then you may just want to add a standing height desk to the space and alternate between using that and your regular desk.
-Remember that standing all day can be as detrimental to your health as sitting all day, so if you only have a standing height desk and no standard height desk then you will also want to get an ergonomic drafting stool so that you can still alternate between sitting and standing.
+Standing height desks have a work surface measuring around 42" tall.
+If you have a lot of space in your office, you may want to add a standing height desk to the space and alternate between using that and your regular desk.
+Remember that standing all day can be as detrimental to your health as sitting all day, so if you only have a standing height desk and no standard height desk, you will also want to get an ergonomic drafting stool so you can still alternate between sitting and standing.

 Adjustable height desks have a work surface that moves up and down with you.
-If you only have space for one desk and want to make switching between sitting and standing as easy as possible, then an adjustable height desk is the best option there is.
-With an adjustable height desk, you can do all of your sitting and standing in one place.
-Adjustable height desks will have either a gas lift, a manual lift or an electronic lift adjustment mechanism.
-There are even some collections in which the adjustable height desk is made up of the bridge on a U-shaped desk or the return on an L-shaped desk.
+If you only have space for 1 desk and want to make switching between sitting and standing as easy as possible, an adjustable height desk is the best option.
+With an adjustable height desk, you can do all your sitting and standing in 1 place.
+Adjustable height desks will have either a gas lift, a manual lift, or an electronic lift adjustment mechanism.
+In some collections, the adjustable height desk is made up of the bridge on a U-shaped desk or the return on an L-shaped desk.

-Adjustable monitor risers are a fantastic after-market alternative for those who don't want to spend a ton on a stand-up workstation.
-If you want the benefits of an adjustable height desk but don’t want to get rid of your old desk, then an adjustable height monitor stand is your ticket.
-These stands and mounts can be attached to your existing desk (or simply placed on top of them) and voila!
-You’ve got yourself a low cost alternative to a standing desk.
+Adjustable monitor risers are a fantastic aftermarket alternative for those who don't want to spend a ton on a stand-up workstation.
+If you want the benefits of an adjustable height desk but don’t want to get rid of your old desk, an adjustable height monitor stand is your ticket.
+These stands and mounts can be attached to your existing desk (or simply placed on top) to provide a low-cost alternative to a standing desk.

 Laminate is the most affordable option.
-Although laminate can be made to look like it has real wood grains, it is actually made from some form of particle board with or without a wood grain print.
-Desks that have a laminate surface construction are ideal for high traffic offices because laminate does not scratch or dent easily and is generally easier to maintain and keep clean.
-Laminate is also an affordable option, making it a great choice for businesses on a tight budget.
+Although laminate can look like it has real wood grain, it is actually made from a form of particle board with or without a wood grain print.
+Desks with a laminate surface construction are ideal for high-traffic offices because laminate does not scratch or dent easily and is generally easier to maintain and keep clean.
+Laminate is also affordable, making it a great choice for businesses on a tight budget.

 Wood veneer is a smart option for those who want a real wood look without the solid wood cost.
-Wood veneer is a good in-between for those who want that real wood look without paying the high cost of solid wood furniture.
-Veneer desks have a similar base as laminate furniture (such as particle board), but feature a thin layer of real wood on top of that.
+Wood veneer desks have a similar base as laminate furniture (typically particle board) but feature a thin layer of real wood on top.
 Veneer desks can be trickier to clean and care for than laminate, but the veneer layer provides a much richer look that many offices prefer.

 Metal desks are modern and durable.
-Although you can find all-metal desks, most come with a wood or glass top and just have metal framework for stability and industrial aesthetics.
-Metal desks are usually made of steel, though the gauge may vary and the desk may come in either a chrome or powder coated finish.
+Although you can find all-metal desks, most come with a wood or glass top and have a metal framework for stability and industrial aesthetics.
+Metal desks are usually made of steel, though the gauge may vary.
+The desk may come in either a chrome or powder-coated finish.

 Do I Need Standing Desk Accessories?

 Anti-fatigue mats help soothe sore feet.
-We recommend that you stand fifteen minutes for every one hour that you sit at work.
-Because extended periods of time spent standing can be hard on your body, we also recommend that you add an anti-fatigue mat to your workspace.
+We recommend you stand 15 minutes for every hour you sit at work.
+Because extended periods spent standing can be hard on your body, we also recommend that you add an anti-fatigue mat to your workspace.
 Anti-fatigue mats are thicker than the average mat, often with a padded construction that may include a foam insert.
-This allows you to stand for longer periods of time without putting strain on your legs.
-The ergonomic sit or stand chair mat from E.S.
-Robbins takes it a step further by providing both a plush anti-fatigue mat and a smooth plastic chair mat in one handy unit.
-You may also want to consider keeping appropriate footwear at the office, since standing in high heels or uncomfortable dress shoes will not making standing easy.
+This allows you to stand for long periods without straining your legs.
+An ergonomic sit or stand chair mat takes it a step further by providing both a plush anti-fatigue mat and a smooth plastic chair mat in one handy unit.
+You may also want to consider keeping appropriate footwear at the office since standing in high heels or uncomfortable dress shoes will make standing difficult.

 Keyboard trays keep wrists and fingers comfortable.
 Just as moving throughout the work day is important, so is positioning your wrists properly when typing.
 This is why measuring your body in relation to where your wrists fall naturally is so crucial.
-If you have your eye on a stand up desk that does not come with a built-in keyboard tray, then you may want to inquire about what types of add-on keyboard trays are available.
-Your wrists should remain at a 90 degree angle, not tilted too far up or down.
+If you have your eye on a stand-up desk that does not come with a built-in keyboard tray, you may want to inquire about what types of add-on keyboard trays are available.
+Your wrists should remain at a 90-degree angle, not tilted too far up or down.